Studying at the University

 Educational IT Systems

-The University has three major IT systems used by staff and students for learning, teaching and research:
+The University has three major IT systems used by students and staff for learning, teaching and research:

 - ARK = the Learning Management System, used to support all units at the University